mattheww/gomill/gomill_docs/sgf.rst

    See :ref:`transcoding <transcoding>` below for details of the behaviour if the ``CA`` property is changed from its initial value.

+   This makes some effort to keep the output line length to no more than 79 bytes.
+Pass ``None`` in the *wrap* parameter to disable this behaviour, or pass an integer to specify a different limit.

 The complete game tree is represented using :class:`Tree_node` objects, which